When Intellectual Property Is the ‘Investment’: Arbitrating Against Sovereigns

 There is no shortage of disputes in which patent holders may find themselves embroiled.
 ‘Trolls’ challenge the patent’s validity in an attempt to extort rent.
 The oft-used practice of ‘evergreening’ comes under scrutiny for artificially extending patent exclusivity.
 Resolution of disputes such as these typically revolves around purely patent law concepts, such as utility, obviousness or prior art enablement.
-The same concepts, as well as contractual issues, are also at the heart of patent-based commercial arbitrations in instances where the dispute involves licensees, as discussed in other chapters.
+The same concepts, as well as contractual issues, are also at the heart of patent-based commercial arbitration in instances where the dispute involves licensees.

-Further, the very same intellectual property rights may, under certain circumstances, also give rise to disputes untethered from usual patent validity considerations and instead centring on the investment-backed expectations a patentee has as a consequence of having been granted a patent at all.
+Further, the very same IP rights may, under certain circumstances, also give rise to disputes untethered from usual patent validity considerations and instead centred on the investment-backed expectations a patentee has as a consequence of having been granted a patent at all.
 In these far less common – but possibly very high stakes – instances, a patentee will seek compensation, or other remedies, from the sovereign state that granted the patent for having failed to protect its monopoly on the patented technology, or perhaps for having directly attacked the monopoly rights a patent affords.
-This chapter provides an overview, as well as practical procedural guideposts, for arbitrations of this kind.
+This chapter provides an overview, as well as practical procedural guideposts, for arbitration of this kind.

 In practice, compulsory licences were seldom an issue because of the developing countries’ lack of manufacturing capacity.
 This changed, however, when a Ministerial Declaration issued in 2001 during the Doha Round provided a mandate for ‘establishing legal machinery to enable countries lacking the capacity to manufacture generic substitutes for costly patented medicines under domestically issued compulsory licenses to obtain imports from countries able and willing to assist them without interference from the relevant patent holders’.
 As a result, compulsory licences were increasingly granted in the late 2000s – notably for generic drugs used in the treatment of AIDS.